Textured Aluminum Coil Stock for Any Use

 The aluminum spelling is used in the Webster's Dictionary of 1828.
 In his advertising handbill for his new electrolytic method of producing the metal in 1892, Charles Martin Hall used the -um spelling, despite his constant use of the -ium spelling in all the patents[58] he filed between 1886 and 1903.
 It has consequently been suggested[by whom?] that the spelling reflects an easier-to-pronounce word with one fewer syllable, or that the spelling on the flyer was a mistake.[citation needed] Hall's domination of production of the metal ensured that aluminum became the standard English spelling in North America.

-- Q: What is the thickness range of aluminum coils?
+- Q: What is the impact resistance of aluminum coils?

-- Q: Can aluminum coils be used for electrical transformers?
+- Q: Can aluminum coils be customized to specific thicknesses and widths?

-- Yes, aluminum coils can be used for electrical transformers.
+- Q: Can aluminum coils be used in automotive manufacturing?

-- Q: Are aluminum coils suitable for electrical grounding applications?
+- Q: Are aluminum coils easy to bend and shape?

 Send your message to us